 Morphological and genetic analyses to resolve the relationships between these taxa are incomplete and inconclusive, mainly because data from the zone of hybridization between the two taxa was not included (Brazaitis et al. 1998; Busack and Pandya 2001).
-Researchers from the Federal University of Amazonas, Instituto Nacional de Pesquisa da Amazônia and Embrapa Pantanal have returned to the Pantanal-Gauporé-Madeira region to quantify the variation and define the geographical boundaries of the postulated species and their variants (Vasconcelos and Campos 2007; Hrbek et al. 2008).
-This study on morphological and genetic variation of the caimans should resolve the issue by the end of 2009.
+Researchers from the Federal University of Amazonas, Instituto Nacional de Pesquisa da Amazônia and Embrapa Pantanal have returned to the Pantanal-Guaporé-Madeira region to quantify the variation and define the geographical boundaries of the postulated species and their variants (Vasconcelos and Campos 2007; Hrbek et al. 2008).
+This study on morphological and genetic variation still has not resolved the issue.

 Caiman yacare is still, and always has been, listed technically as a full species (Medem 1983).
 Some authors do not recognize it as being distinct from the common caiman and use the subspecies C. c. yacare.
-Recent molecular data (Godshalk 2006, 2008a,b) provide evidence for longterm biological separation of large populations of caimans in Central and South America, which may require a new approach to the systematics of the caiman group.
-The historic forces, driven largely by plate tectonics, have subdivided this neotropical species complex into at least four evolutionarily significant units (ESUs) that are reproductively isolated.
+Recent molecular data (Godshalk 2006, 2008a,b) provide evidence for long-term biological separation of large populations of caimans in Central and South America, which may require a new approach to the systematics of the caiman group.
+The historic forces, driven largely by plate tectonics, have subdivided this neotropical species complex into at least four evolutionarily significant units (ESUs) that are reproductively isolated, except for C. yacare and C. c. crocodilus.
 The Andes, in conjunction with a rugged desert coastline, have effectively isolated C. c. fuscus to the west and north through Central America to Honduras.
-Two similar but reproductively separate basin populations of C. c. cocodilus have evolved in the Orinoco and Amazon River drainages, and C. yacare populates the southern Amazon and Paraguay-Parana basins (Godshalk 2008a).
+Two similar but reproductively separate basin populations of C. c. crocodilus have evolved in the Orinoco and Amazon River drainages, and C. yacare populates the Paraguay-Parana basins southern Amazon and the Amazon, where it is syntopic with C. c. crocodilus (Godshalk 2008a; Hrbek et al. 2008).
+Ojeda et al. (2017) reported evidence of multiple paternity in Argentina.

 More work is needed to map the boundaries of the various caiman populations and to characterize their phylogeography.
-Contact zones between the populations may prove particularly valuable in resolving some taxonomic issues, not only between the four major source populations, but also the fringe populations along the Atlantic coast from Guyana to Brazil.
+Contact zones between the populations may prove particularly valuable in resolving some taxonomic issues, not only between the four major source populations, but also the fringe populations along the Atlantic coast from Guyana to Brazil or the border between Peru and Bolivia.